SMV818VMS/MATLAB818BALTAM/README.md

 # MATLAB818BALTAM
-Several trials and random scripts learning and controlling MATLAB
+Several trials and scripts learning and controlling MATLAB